 National Merit Program

-In the last five years, 8 members of the Classes of 2011-2015 were named National Merit Semi-Finalists and 44 seniors were named Commended Students.
-The National Hispanic Scholar Recognition Program recognized 29 Jesuit students, and two students were named African-American National Achievement Scholars.
+In the last five years, 2 members of the Classes of 2013-2017 were named National Merit Finalists.
+8 members were named National Merit Semi-Finalists and 38 seniors were named Commended Students.
+The National Hispanic Scholar Recognition Program recognized 32 Jesuit students, and two students were named African-American National Achievement Scholars.